leanprover/logic_and_proof_lean3/propositional_logic.rst

 Alice's husband was in the bar and Alice was on the beach.

-So Alice's was on the beach.
+So Alice was on the beach.

 ----